The extensor carpi radialis brevis can contribute to pain at the back of your wrist, also called the dorsum of the hand.

-Due to its direct attachment at the wrist, this muscle can induce pain at its back, hand and forearm, if it is too tight.
+Due to its direct attachment at the wrist, this muscle can trigger pain at its back, hand and forearm, if it is too tight.

-The same pain can be created if trigger points in this muscle are existent.
+The same pain can be initiated if trigger points in this muscle are existent.

-Beside the pain that you might feel at the back of your hand, it is possible that your grip weakens tremendously if your extensor carpi radialis brevis is strained – too much tension and/or trigger points –.
+Beside the pain that you might feel at the back of your hand, it is possible that your grip weakens tremendously if your extensor carpi radialis brevis harbors active trigger points.

-The weakness can rise to such an extend that you might drop even the lightest objects, like a cup of coffee.
+The weakness can rise to such an extent, that you might drop even the lightest objects, like a cup of coffee.